 Staffing

-Overall, organizations reported operating with small numbers of paid staff.
-The median number of full-time staff members was 1 and part-time staff members was 2, with the majority of organizations (X%) reporting between Y-Z full-time staff and Y-Z part-time staff.
-Organizations tended to have more volunteers than staff, with a median of 8 volunteers; the majority of organizations (X%) reported having between Y-Z volunteers.
-(Table XX)
+Overall, most organizations reported operating with small numbers of paid staff, relying heavily on volunteer labor.
+The median number of full-time staff members was 1 and part-time staff members was 2, with the plurality of organizations reporting between 1-2 full- and part-time staff (42% and 34% respectively).
+Roughly a quarter of organizations reported having 0 full- or part-time staff.
+Organizations did tend to report more volunteers than staff, with a median of 8 volunteers.
+A plurality of organizations (36%) reported having more than 11 volunteers.
+This suggests that they are a critical capacity lever.
+(Table XX) Boards were the most consistently staffed structure, with only 11% of organizations reporting no board members.
+Interns were less common, with only half of organizations reporting the use of interns.

-8
+Figure 8.
+Total number of staff members by role